bogdanrbucur/task-tracker/README.md

 1.3.3 - Fixed bug with deactivating users with assigned but completed tasks 1.3.4 - Fixed task submission button allowing multiple submissions by disabling the button while submitting 1.3.5 - Fixed task completion and reopen Confirm buttons allowing multiple submissions by disabling the button while submitting
+1.4.0 - Added task completion comments in the schema for Ready for Review email reminders